Overview

 Several bruxers (teeth grinders) note that they have experienced multiple dreams where teeth problems are the dominant theme.

-Bruxism exists in two varieties, the awake bruxism, and sleep bruxism.
+Bruxism exists in two varieties: awake bruxism, and sleep bruxism.
 Awake bruxism is mostly associated with jaw clenching and less of teeth grinding.
-The sleep bruxism is the most common and a source of concern for most people.
+Sleep bruxism is the most common and a source of concern for most people.

 Symptoms of Bruxism